kikutabryan/foxy-tutorial/README.md

 )
 ```

-It is important to replace all the `todo` sections of the code with the appropriate information.
-Make sure to update the variable `maintainer`, `maintainer_email`, `description`, and `license`.
+Replace all the `TODO` sections of the code with the appropriate metadata.
+Make sure to update the values for `maintainer`, `maintainer_email`, `description`, and `license`.
 For the license, we will be using an `Apache License 2.0`.

 To be able to access the nodes created by console, the `entry_points` field needs to be updated.
 The `entry_points` field contains the mapping between the names of your scripts and their location.
 Modify the `setup.py` file to have the `entry_points` match the following: